 Clicking on the image will illustrate their drift to their current positions (thanks are due NASA for the original

 Since his ideas challenged scientists in geology, geophysics, zoogeography and paleontology, it demonstrates the reactions of different communities of scientists.
-The reactions by the leading authorities in the different disciplines was so strong and so negative that serious discussion of the concept stopped.
+The reactions from the different disciplines was so negative that serious discussion of the concept stopped.
 One noted scientist, the geologist Barry Willis, seemed to be speaking for the rest when he said:

 further discussion of it merely incumbers the literature and befogs the mind of fellow students.Barry Willis's and the other scientists wishes were fulfilled.
 Discussion did stop in the larger scientific community and students' minds were not befogged.
 The world had to wait until the 1960's for a wide discussion of the Continental Drift Theory to be restarted.

 Why did Alfred Wegener's work produce such a reaction?
-He was much more diplomatic in presenting his theory than Galileo.
-Although he believed himself to be right and that some of his arguments were compelling, he knew he would need more support to convince others.
+He was diplomatic in presenting his theory.
+Although he believed some of his arguments were compelling, he knew he would need more support to convince others.
 His immediate goal was to have the concept openly discussed.
 Wegener did not even present Continental Drift as a proven theory.
 These modest goals did not spare him.
-The fact that his work crossed disciplines exposed him to the territoriality of scientific disciplines.
-The authorities in the various disciplines attacked him as an interloper that did not fully grasp their own subject.
+His work crossed disciplines.
+The authorities in the various disciplines attacked him as an amateur that did not fully grasp their own subject.
 More importantly however, was that even the possibility of Continental Drift was a huge threat to the established authorities in each of the disciplines.

 One can't underestimate the effect of a radical new viewpoint on those established in a discipline.
 The authorities in these fields are authorities because of their knowledge of the current view of their discipline.
 A radical new view on their discipline could be a threat to their own authority.
 One of Alfred Wegener's critics, the geologist R. Thomas Chamberlain, could not have summarized this threat any better :